 Disconnect External Devices and Reboot Your PC

 External devices such as USB drives, printers, or external GPUs can sometimes conflict with system drivers and trigger blue screen errors.
-Removing them ensures only essential drivers load during startup.
+Disconnecting them temporarily lets Windows 11 load only essential drivers and can help you quickly identify if one device is causing the Video TDR Failure error.

 Boot Windows 11 in Safe Mode

-- Click Restart, then press 4 to boot into Safe Mode.
+- After restart, press 4 (or F4) to boot into Safe Mode.

 Note: If due to this BSOD error, Windows won’t start normally: